miken/cep-developer-assessment/README.md

 * `stats.csv`: The quartile values for the set of 9 client ratings on the 9 questions.

 Using these data points, create 9 percentile chart objects under the `elements` key of the JSON object above.
 Refer to `exercise3/output/output.json` for a preview of how the output file should look like.

-**Hint**: The hint for this exercise is buried deep somewhere within this repository.
-If you're familiar with GitHub, you might be able to find it.

 Good luck! :pray: